JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 DNS Policy
 ![Image Description](../assets/dns-policy.png)

-Now our policies are complete.
+Now our security policies are complete and we are one step further along in our compliance journey.

 🏁 Finish
 ============